vimotest/viewmodel-classification/step2_search_process/README.md

     * click "Saved URLs"
     * click "Copy List" and paste into txt-file

-## Meta-Check ChatGPT Scan Results
+### Meta-Check ChatGPT Scan Results

 Sometimes ChatGPT was not sure what to classify and wrote something about its decision.
-We searched for those decisions systematically.
+We searched for those decisions systematically (e.g., by noticable terms like "additional").
-We re-checked the chatgpt scans not classified as `B` or `C` by systematically searching all analysis texts for indications, see `ChatGptUnsureChecker.kt`.
+We re-checked the chatgpt scans not classified as `B` or `C` by systematically searching all analysis texts for indications, see `MultiVocalLiteratureMain.kt` (argument "chatgpt-unsure-check").

 ## Grabbing Scholar Entries

 To grab scholar entries, we retrieved systematically scholar entries from GoogleScholar and SemanticScholar.
-Afterward, we created a "joined.csv" with the program `PreparePaperSearchesToJoinedCsv.kt`.
+Afterward, we created a "joined.csv" with the program `PaperLiteratureMain.kt` (argument "join-search-results").
 Then we manually filtered the joined.csv entries by removing:
 * duplicates
 * non-english entries
 * titles which do not really deal with "mvvm" (e.g., "view model" word combinations of other areas) The filtered result is written to the file `relevantPapers.csv`.`

-Finally, the program `PaperLiteratureMain.kt` is used for initial classification in `site_initial_classification_papers.md`.
+Finally, the program `PaperLiteratureMain.kt` (argument "initial-classification") is used for initial classification in `site_initial_classification_papers.md`.
 The program iteratively prints the next entry of `relevantPapers.csv` and we manually classify it to `REJECT`, `ACCEPT`, or `REVIEW`.

-After processing the initial classification, the program `PaperStepByStepCheck.kt` is used to assist in migrating the initial accepted (`ACCEPT`) papers to "mps-literature-review".
-There the attribution and in-depth analysis of the scholar entries takes place.

 ### Initial 2023-02-26